patooworld/PWCloud/Developer-Getting-Started-Guide.md

 ## Creating optimized builds

-This step isn't necessary in development, but if you want to create a build with optimized source code for production.
+This step isn't necessary for development, but if you want to create a build with optimized code for production.
 Essentially a "release" quality build:

 ```batch
 REM for windows